-8.3.2.1 By-catch of tuna species
+8.3.2.1 Tunas

-Skipjack tuna have been the primary by-catch species reported for the Coral Sea handline fishery throughout the last decade (0.08% for all years : RTFD); the average size of skipjack taken over this period is calculated to be around 3.4 kg and it is presumed that this species is normally retained by the commercial fleet operating in this area.
-During the handline fishing of tuna aggregations by the RTTP in 1991 and 1992, skipjack schools were notably present and in close association with the Yellowfin/Bigeye schools but typically distant from the tagging vessel; it was believed that the skipjack schools were not attracted by the dead bait used in the handline operation and that the very large hook size used was inappropriate for the catch of the smaller skipjack present.
-The catch of skipjack by the tagging vessel using handline technique was 1.2% and 0.6% of the total catch, by number, in 1991 and 1992, respectively.
+Skipjack tuna have been the primary by-catch species reported for the Coral Sea handline fishery throughout the last decade (0.08% for all years: RTFD); the average size of skipjack taken over this period is calculated to be around 3.4 kg and it is presumed that this species is normally retained by the commercial fleet operating in this area.
+During the handline fishing of tuna aggregations by the RTTP in 1991 and 1992, skipjack schools were notably present and in close association with the yellowfin/bigeye schools but typically distant from the tagging vessel.
+It was believed that the skipjack schools were not attracted by the dead bait used in the handline operation and that the very large hook size used was inappropriate for catching the smaller skipjack present.
+The catch of skipjack by the tagging vessel using handline technique was 1.2 per cent and 0.6 per cent of the total catch, by number, in 1991 and 1992, respectively.

 Some albacore have been taken by vessels operating in the New Zealand southern bluefin handline fishery.
-Elsewhere close to this latitude, albacore catch by handline has been considered as target catch, that is, 13 albacore were handlined by the multi-purpose troll vessels fishing off the south-east coast of N.S.W. during

-1989, presumably after a school with a strong biting response were encountered during troll operations.
+Elsewhere close to this latitude, albacore catch by handline has been considered as target catch; 13 albacore were handlined by the multi-purpose troll vessels fishing off the south-east coast of New South Wales during 1989, presumably after a school with a strong biting response was encountered during troll operations.